tmsoan/covid19-tracking-app/README.md

 * More: view in-app settings <b><= Just an idea.
 Not implemented yet</b>

 ## Setting Up
-Step-1 : Download project at 'release' branch
+Step-1 : Download project at 'master' branch

 Step-2 : Sync project's gradle and clearn the project